-Treatment of Newly Diagnosed Nongerminomatous Germ Cell Tumors
+Treatment of Newly Diagnosed Childhood Nongerminomatous Germ Cell Tumors

-Commonly, patients treated with chemotherapy may have normalization of tumor markers with a less than complete radiographic response.
-A second-look surgery can help determine if the residual mass contains teratoma or fibrosis versus residual NGGCT.
-Occasionally, the mass continues to expand in size even though tumor markers may have normalized; this may be due to the growing teratoma syndrome and not a failure to treat the NGGCT component.[10,11] In such circumstances, surgery is usually required for debulking and histologic confirmation.
+Commonly, patients treated with chemotherapy may have normalization of tumor markers with a less-than-complete radiographic response.
+A second-look surgery can help determine if the residual mass contains teratoma, fibrosis, or residual NGGCT.
+Occasionally, the mass continues to expand in size even though tumor markers may have normalized; this may be due to the growing teratoma syndrome and not a failure to treat the NGGCT component.[7,8] In such circumstances, surgery is usually required for debulking and histologic confirmation.

 The following is an example of a national and/or institutional clinical trial that is currently being conducted or is under analysis.
 Information about ongoing clinical trials is available from the NCI Web site.

-- COG-ACNS1123 (Chemotherapy Followed by Radiation Therapy in Treating Younger Patients With Newly Diagnosed Localized Central Nervous System [CNS] GCTs): COG-ACNS1123 is a Children’s Oncology Group cooperative multi-institutional trial.
-This phase II trial of response-based radiation therapy for patients with localized CNS GCTs will compare the event-free survival and OS rates of a short course of chemotherapy followed by response-based whole-ventricular radiation with a boost to the primary site.
-For patients who obtain a complete response, the whole-ventricular radiation dose will be 25% lower than the standard whole-ventricular dose; the standard whole-ventricular dose will be used for patients who have less than a complete response after chemotherapy with or without second-look surgery.
+- COG-ACNS1123 [NCT01602666] (Chemotherapy Followed by Radiation Therapy in Treating Younger Patients With Newly Diagnosed Localized Central Nervous System [CNS] GCTs): COG-ACNS1123 is a Children’s Oncology Group cooperative multi-institutional trial.
+This phase II trial of response-based radiation therapy for patients with localized CNS GCTs will compare the event-free survival and OS rates of a short course of chemotherapy followed by response-based, whole-ventricular radiation, with a boost to the primary site.
+For patients who obtain a complete response after chemotherapy, the whole-ventricular radiation dose will be 25% lower than the standard whole-ventricular dose; for patients who have less than a complete response after chemotherapy, the standard whole-ventricular dose will be used, with or without second-look surgery.

 - Robertson PL, DaRosso RC, Allen JC: Improved prognosis of intracranial non-germinoma germ cell tumors with multimodality therapy.
 J Neurooncol 32 (1): 71-80, 1997.
 [PUBMED Abstract]